-BMW 225xe hybrid practicality, boot space & towing
+BMW 225xe hybrid practicality & boot space

 This BMW 2 Series Active Tourer is big, but it sacrifices some passenger and boot space to the hybrid system

 |4,354mm||2,038mm||1,556mm||400 / 1,350 litres|